 That's especially true if you constantly expose it to high heat source or you store it in a plastic jar during the torrid summer.

-So, how do you get around this and "extend" the shelf life of virgin coconut oil, if it so happens that you cannot finish it in 2 years.
+So, how do you get around this "short-life" disadvantage of virgin coconut oil and "extend" its shelf life, if it so happens that you cannot finish it in 2 years.

 You sure can't pump hydrogen atoms into the oil and make it fully saturated, like the crafty oil-makers out there doing the sneaky stuff to make their cooking oils last longer.

-Another workaround is, get just what you need for that particular time frame.
-Don't buy virgin coconut oil in gallons just because it's more cost effective, unless you can really consume it fast before it expires.
+Another workaround is, get just the amount you need for that particular time frame.
+Don't purchase virgin coconut oil in gallons just because it's more cost effective, unless you can really consume it fast before it expires.

-No other disadvantages can beat this – price.
+No other disadvantages of virgin coconut oil can beat this – price.
 Needless to say, virgin coconut oil is the most expensive among the various types of coconut oil.
 But it's definitely worth the investment if you want powerful protection against super germs and killer diseases.

-If you're observant enough, you should've noticed that quite a few so-called disadvantages actually come from the naturally-occurring scent in virgin coconut oil.
+If you're observant enough, you should've noticed that quite a few so-called virgin coconut oil disadvantages actually come from its naturally-occurring scent.

 These are my experiences.
 What about you?
-Drop your comment if you do have some "bad" experiences in using coconut oil.
+Drop your comment below if you do have some "bad" experiences or you think those are disadvantages in using virgin coconut oil.
 I would love to hear from you.
 And others can learn from you too.